Are you designing a new build or kitchen remodel? This Modern Organic Kitchen Design Board is full of inspiration for creating your new space!

 Custom Cabinetry – Skinny Shaker Kitchen Cabinet Doors

 One of the very first things I designed in my head was our kitchen cabinets.
 I have had this vision in my head for probably 2 years now.
 I think a couple of things changed along the way, but something that never changed was the door style.
 Obviously, shaker cabinets are a timeless style that we all see all the time.
-You’ll see designers make little tweaks like trim around the interior of the door, bevels, stains, colors.
+You’ll see designers make little tweaks like trim around the interior of the door, bevels, stains, and colors.
 But the shaker style is pretty much a staple.
 I’ve had shaker kitchens multiple times, most recently in our historic remodel, and I even made some old flat doors look like shaker doors in this tutorial.
-However this time I wanted a different version of that style.
+However, this time I wanted a different version of that style.

 I custom-designed my own version of a skinny shaker kitchen cabinet door.
 I’ve seen skinny shaker doors before, I certainly didn’t invent them, but by working with a custom cabinet company I was able to get the rails and stiles the exact size I wanted.
 They are 1.25″ wide and about a 1/4″ thick with mitered corners and a custom stain!
+The clean lines of these cabinet doors are exactly what I was looking for!

 Two-Toned Kitchen Cabinets

 As I mentioned, I’ve had several kitchens over the years and I feel like I’ve really narrowed in on what I like.
 I think I’ll always love a white kitchen, but I wanted something that wasn’t painted.
-So we decided for wood lowers (and a full wall of stained cabinets around or fridge) and white uppers.
+So we decided on wood lowers (and a full wall of stained cabinets around our fridge) and white uppers.
 I love painted cabinets, I really do, however, I feel like they show wear and tear more so than stained.
 Maybe I’m wrong, but I guess I thought I’d test it out for myself!

 European Style Cabinets